hortongn/accp-cheatsheet/README.md

 - **Topics**: how you label and group different endpoints that you send messages to
 - **Subscriptions**: the endpoints that a topic sends messages to
 - **Publisher**: the person/alarm/event that gives SNS the message that needs to be sent
+- *Can subscribe to an SNS topic with Lambda and email*

 - It is a web service that makes it easy to **set up**, **operate**, and **send notifications** <ins>from the cloud</ins>.
 - SNS supports notifications over multiple transports including *HTTP/HTTPS*, *Email/Email-JSON*, *SQS* and *SMS*.